tweag/python-monorepo-example/content/blog/2022-08-04-tweag-and-nix-future.md

 [cachix]: https://www.cachix.org/
 [nixbuild.net]: https://nixbuild.net/

-Solving this issue in its full generality is a hard problem, however we can ensure that the simplest and most common use cases are properly covered – as simple as possible and thoroughly documented.
+Solving this issue in its full generality is a hard problem, however we can ensure that the simplest and most common use cases are properly covered – as simply as possible and thoroughly documented.

 ## We want Nix to work reliably everywhere